 In 2011, we collected 15 Family Food Educator stories to include in the Family Food Patch Storybook.
 This great resource demonstrates the value of the program and the broad range of ways Family Food Educators share nutrition and physical activity information in their communities.The program values all of the different ways Family Food Educators spread their message.
 What they do depends on their interest, time, availability, and community needs.

 If you are an individual, or an organisation, that is interested in participating in or bringing the Family Food Patch training to your community, please don’t hesitate to contact the Program Manager.

 Please note that the Family Food Patch program has very strong community support within Tasmania, and as such we get many more requests for training than we currently have the capacity to fulfil.
 The Program Manager will be happy to discuss your request for training and advise you of our current commitments and plans.
 Each year we schedule two training courses across Tasmania — most recently we have trained in Queenstown, Rocherlea, Chigwell, St Helens, Devonport and Moonah.

 Requesting assistance from our volunteers

 If you think your community group may benefit from a volunteer Family Food Educator presenting a short topic, hosting an information stall or coordinating an activity we welcome the opportunity to discuss this with you.
 You can download our Request Form or contact the Program Manager for further details.

 Are you interested in learning about delicious healthy eating and fun ways to get children active?

 Family Food Patch runs a FREE training program to help with practical ideas, great resources and support for you to share with your family and wider community!
 It’s fun, informal and interactive.

-Our next training will be in Wynyard at the Live Well Tasmania Community Centre.
+Our next training will be in Dunalley at the Community Hall.

 Limited spaces available, so registration in advance is essential.